chemodun/X4PlayerShipTradeAnalyzer/README.md

 - Thanks to all members of the [X4 modding channel](https://discord.com/channels/337098290917146624/502057640877228042) on [Egosoft Discord](https://discord.com/invite/zhs8sRpd3m).
 And especially to `UniTrader` and `Forleyor`.
 - Thanks to [u/Breakfast-Excellent](https://www.reddit.com/user/Breakfast-Excellent/) for the report the trade loading issue and save file for testing.
+- Thanks to [u/ThaRippa](https://www.reddit.com/user/ThaRippa/) for the suggestion to the another report the trade loading issue and save file for testing.